AndroidDeveloperAlliance/Discord-FaucetBot/README.md

-# BANANO Tip Bot
+# Universal Faucet Bot

-BANANO Tip Bot is an open source, free to use nano tip bot for discord.
+Dircird Faucet Bot is an open source, free to use faucet bot for discord.

-Intended to operate in a similar manner to the old tip bot on nano's discord server, with some enhancements.
+Forked from a nano tip bot based tip bot and intended to use as an add on to tip bots based on a similar source.

+This faucet bot is still a very early version and there are a lot of enhancements to come.

 ## Usage

-To run the bot, update `settings.py` with nano wallet ID and discord bot ID+Token, then simply use:
+To run the bot, update `settings.py` and `faucet_settings.py` with wallet ID and discord bot ID+Token and other parameters, then simply use:

 ```
 python3 bot.py